 UK to deploy RAF jets to Poland after Russian drone incursion

-In an interview with Channel 4 News, Prime Minister Sir Keir Starmer said Britain would provide “further air defence over Poland” following last week’s incident in which multiple Russian drones were shot down by Nato forces.
+Prime Minister Keir Starmer said Britain would provide "further air defence over Poland" following last week's incident in which multiple Russian drones were shot down by Nato forces.

 "Because this wasn't a one-off.
 You saw only a few weeks ago the bombing of the British Council in Kyiv, the attacking of the EU embassy, and the direct hits on the Council of Ministers in Kyiv itself."